 Wander through the city of love

-Visit the shrine of St. Nino
+Visit the shrine of Saint Nino

 Explore the Estate of Prince Chavchavadze

-Visit the Ancient Academy of Georgia
+Visit the ancient academy of Georgia

 Explore the capital of Kakheti

-Indulge in wine tasting at wineries
+Indulge in wine tasting

-Relax at some of the luxurious resorts
+Relax at a luxurious resort

 Visit one of the most remote areas of the country